-Q43 Do they need encouragement, prompting or physical help to take medication or have therapy during the day?
+Q60: Do they need encouragement, prompting, or assistance with managing their medication or monitoring or managing any treatments carried out at home during the day?

-Tick Yes if your child needs any help with medication.
+Tick Yes if your child needs any help with medicine, treatments.
 Tick Yes if your child receives any therapy at all.
 Don't worry about whether they need more or less help than other children of the same age.

-Only tick No if your child does not have any difficulty with taking medication, and you have read the examples on the form and in the box below and decide that none of them apply.
+Only tick No if your child does not have any difficulty with taking medicine, and you have read the examples on the form and decide that none of them apply.